 “It’s pretty cool”, one Debevoise & Plimpton trainee reflects, “seeing deals in the news and knowing that it’s something I’ve been working on”.
 Recent Debevoise-flavoured transactions in the business pages include the £1.2 billion buyout of petrol station operator MRH and the similarly sized sale of insurance firm Esure.
-For light relief, the New York outfit weighed in on the Supreme Court’s landmark decision about Northern Ireland’s abortion laws earlier this year.
+For light relief, the New York outfit weighed in on the Supreme Court’s landmark decision about Northern Ireland’s abortion laws last year.

-High-profile London litigation includes advising Rolls-Royce on a £500 million agreement with the Serious Fraud Office in lieu of prosecution for bribery and corruption, representing Russian oil giant Tatneft at the Court of Appeal and now taking on property tycoon Robert Tchenguiz from Stephenson Harwood.
+High-profile London litigation includes advising Rolls-Royce on a £500 million agreement with the Serious Fraud Office in lieu of prosecution for bribery and corruption, representing Russian oil giant Tatneft at the Court of Appeal and taking on property tycoon Robert Tchenguiz from Stephenson Harwood.
 This is “big money commercial litigation work”, as one Debevoise insider puts it.

-As with all megabucks American outfits, you lose in downtime what you gain in filthy lucre.
+As with all megabucks US outfits, you lose in downtime what you gain in filthy lucre.
 The hours as part of the fabled litigation team “can be absolutely brutal” (and that seat is mandatory).
 “It’s never going to be a 9-6 (or even 7) job”, warns one insider, but you might at least get some flexibility: “the general attitude in my team is super laidback — come in when you want, if you want to do something in the evenings, that’s fine — so long as the work gets done.
-It does sometimes mean getting to a dinner and working afterwards until quite late, but I’d rather than that miss out on all my social commitments”.
+It does sometimes mean getting to a dinner and working afterwards until quite late, but I’d rather that than miss out on all my social commitments”.

-Debevoise “places a big emphasis on hiring trainees who get along”, one new arrival says, and with just eight recruits a year the intakes are tight-knit.
+Debevoise “places a big emphasis on hiring trainees who get along”, one new arrival says, and with just nine recruits a year the intakes are tight-knit.
 New starters say they learn a lot, but all say that they’re “expected to learn by doing”, with “traditionally very little formal, structured training”.
 The changes of getting some pearls of wisdom from partners “varies wildly”, though.

 The firm advises that it “recruits predominately from vacation scheme students”, so trainees are encouraged to apply for that rather than pitching for a training contract directly.
 It doesn’t seem to publish retention rates, saying only that they’re “consistently high” (and sudden departures aren’t unknown).